For Verabel

 Original Performance on March 25, 1977

-1977 – – The duet places the woman inside her home environment with a window, radio, bed springs suspended in the space.
-The work has the lead solo figure, Ellen, in a dream of herself as a sexually attractive woman questioning why her husband was staying out all night with another woman.
+1977 – “For Verable, a female duet created in recognition of the separation and eventual divorce of two of my (Maida’s) dearest Mormon friends, Verabel Call Cluff and Tony Cluff, parents of children, good friends of my children.”
+The duet places the woman inside her home environment with a window, radio, bed springs suspended in the space.
+The work has the lead solo figure, Ellen Lang (GW undergraduate dancer), in a dream of herself as a sexually attractive woman questioning why her husband was staying out all night with another woman.
 Downstage was the imagined “dream self” outside of the confines of her home.
-The window light showed day and night (inside and outside).
+The window light changed showing daytime and nighttime (inside and outside), waiting and worrying.

 contactSheet

-Ellen, GW dancer who was the “real” character, was human and more realistic in her movements – wringing hands and pacing back and forth – while Jean was exaggerated in her sexual behavior and emotional expression dancing downstage of the home environment.
-The choreography and set design by Maida Withers; music by John Driscoll; costume design by Beth Burkhardt (beige opaque A-line dress for Ellen and beige body leotard worn by Jean Isaacs).
+Ellen, GW dancer who was the “real” character, was human and more realistic in her movements – wringing hands and pacing back and forth – while Jean Isaacs, professional dancer from San Diego, California who was a guest faculty at GW, was exaggerated in her sexual behavior and emotional expression dancing downstage of the home environment.

 First Performance: Marvin Theatre, Washington, DC.
 (1976)